Rick Nielsen: Appearance

 Nielsen's on-stage appearance is influenced by Huntz Hall of The Bowery Boys; he wears a flipped up old style ball cap, his face resembles Hall's, and some of Nielsen's on-stage antics have been compared to Hall's.
 Nielsen is also well known for wearing a bowtie.

-Nielsen's image moved away from the cartoonish look of the ‘70s in the mid 1990s, when he sported a mustache, goatee beard (often with a long braid) and dark glasses which gave him a mildly sinister look.
+Nielsen's image moved away from the cartoonish look of the 70s in the mid 1990s, when he sported a mustache, goatee beard (often with a long braid) and dark glasses.
 That image changed again on March 9, 2001, when he shaved the beard and mustache off during the encore break at a show at hometown Rockford's Coronado Theater.
 Since then, Nielsen has retained the clean shaven look, together with designer suits.
 In the late 2000s, he started wearing bowties again on stage.

 TV and movie appearances and radio broadcasts

 Nielsen has made countless TV appearances and radio broadcasts over the years with Cheap Trick, on music shows around the world, as well as American late night shows with Conan O'Brien, Jay Leno and David Letterman.